ppppqp/concept-flow/README.md

 Mind map is a non-linear layout for information, which enables us to deep dive without losing the global view.
 So combining , we can achieve greater efficiency in information retrieval.

 There are many products using this paradigm already, like [Albus](https://albus.org/).
-While they provide way more functions like image generation, this open-source project aims to keep it simple and is specially designed for boosting knowledge retrieval.
+While some provide way more functions like image generation, this open-source project aims to is specially designed for boosting knowledge retrieval like [AmyMind](https://amymind.com/).

 <!-- GETTING STARTED -->